 Release Date: October 9, 1930

 Mickey’s driving to Minnie’s house singing his own theme song.
 They both are going on a picnic.
-While they’re singing and dancing across the field, thousands of wild animals take their food away.
+While Mickey and Minnie are singing and dancing across the field to the tune of ‘In the Good Old Summertime’, hundreds of wild animals take their food away.
 The picnic ends in rain.

 Watch ‘The Picnic’ yourself and tell me what you think:

 * Gottfredson’s Mickey Mouse comics followed three months later, introducing Pluto on July the 8th.